-- Take about 10 mL of distilled water (or rain water) and 10 mL of hard water (from a tubewell or hand-pump) in separate test tubes. - Add a couple of drops of soap solution to both. - Shake the test tubes vigorously for an equal period of time and observe the amount of foam formed. - In which test tube do you get more foam? - In which test tube do you observe a white curdy precipitate?

-Note for the teacher: If hard water is not available in your locality, prepare some hard water by dissolving hydrogencarbonates/sulphates/chlorides of calcium or magnesium in water.
+- Take about 10 ml of distilled water (or rain water) and 10 ml of hard water (from a tubewell or hand pump) in separate test tubes. - Add a couple of drops of soap solution to both. - Shake the test tubes vigorously for an equal period of time and observe the amount of foam formed. - In which test tube do you get more foam? - In which test tube do you observe a white curdy precipitate? - Note for the teacher : If hard water is not available in your locality, Prepare some hard water by dissolving hydrogenearbonates/ sulphates/ chlorides of calcium or magnesium in water.

-- Take two test tubes with about 10 mL of hard water in each. - Add five drops of soap solution to one and five drops of detergent solution to the other. - Shake both test tubes for the same period. - Do both test tubes have the same amount of foam? - In which test tube is a curdy solid formed?
+- Take two test tubes with about 10 ml of hard water in each. - Add five drops of soap solution to one and five drops of detergent solution to the other . - Shake both test tubes for the same amount of foam? - Do both test tubes is a curdy soild formed? - In which test tube is a curdy solid formed?

 Have you ever observed while bathing that foam is formed with difficulty and an insoluble substance (scum) remains after washing with water?
 This is caused by the reaction of soap with the calcium and magnesium salts, which cause the hardness of water.
 Hence you need to use a larger amount of soap.
-This problem is overcome by using another class of compounds called detergents as cleansing agents.
-Detergents are generally ammonium or sulphonate salts of long chain carboxylic acids.
+This Problem is overcome by using another class of compounds called detergents as cleansing agents: Detergents are generally ammonium or sulphonate salts of long chain carboxylic acids.
 The charged ends of these compounds do not form insoluble precipitates with the calcium and magnesium ions in hard water.
-Thus, they remain effective in hard water.
+Thus, They remain effective in hard water.
 Detergents are usually used to make shampoos and products for cleaning clothes.